tobiasehlert/teslamateapi/README.md

 Also, apply some authentication on your webserver in front of the container, so your data is not unprotected and too exposed.
 In the example above, we use the same .htpasswd file as used by TeslaMate.

 If you have applied a level of authentication in front of the container `API_TOKEN_DISABLE=true` will allow commands without requiring the header or uri token value.
+But even then it's always rekommended to use an apikey.

 ## Credits